rust-lang/rust-forge/src/compiler/third-party-out-of-tree.md

        > This crate is developed and maintained by the [Rust compiler team](https://github.com/rust-lang/compiler-team/tree/master/procedures) for use within
        > `rustc`, in particular, it is the responsibility of the
-       > [`.template`](../../working-groups/template) working group.
-This crate [will have regular
+       > [`.template`](./working-areas.md) working area.
+This crate will have regular
-       > breaking changes and provides no stability guarantees|is intended to remain stable and have
+       > breaking changes and provides no stability guarantees | is intended to remain stable and have
-       > limited breaking changes].
+       > limited breaking changes.
     1. Include the [LICENSE-APACHE][apache] and [LICENSE-MIT][mit] files from `rust-lang/rust`.
     1. Include or link the [CODE_OF_CONDUCT][coc] file from `rust-lang/rust`.
     1. Create a relevant `.gitignore` ([here's a sane default][gitignore]).